Working towards becoming a net zero and circular business, supporting resilience for the nation

 Circular economy

-We’ll build towards a circular BT Group by 2030, and a circular tech and telco ecosystem by 2040, while supporting nature and biodiversity.
+We’ll build towards a circular BT by 2030, and a circular tech and telco ecosystem by 2040, while supporting nature and biodiversity.

 Accelerating progress towards net zero